Sadabahar plant is amongst the easiest flower plant to grow at home and is known by many names like periwinkle, vinca, etc.

 How to Grow Sadabahar Plant From Cutting

-The easiest way to grow sadabahar plant is through cuttings as it bypass the time of waiting for the seeds to germinate.
+The easiest way to grow sadabahar plant is through cuttings as it bypasses the time of waiting for the seeds to germinate.

 Put this pot in a location from where it can receive indirect sunlight as direct sunlight will be too much for these cuttings.